TYPO3-Console/TYPO3-Console/Documentation/CommandReference/Index.rst

 Export the database (all tables) directly to stdout.
 The mysqldump binary must be available in the path for this command to work.
-This obviously only works when MySQL ist used as DBMS.
+This obviously only works when MySQL is used as DBMS.

 **This command passes the plain text database password to the command line process.**
 This means, that users that have the permission to observe running processes,